Elias David Sassoon: Personal life and death

 Sassoon was married to Leah Gubbay.
 They were parents to 6 children, including Jacob, Edward, Joseph, and Hannah.
 In 1878, Sassoon established the Jewish Cemetery, Chinchpokli in memory of his son Joseph, who had died in Shanghai in 1868.
 His daughter Hannah married Sassoon David.
 He died in 1880 in British Ceylon.
 Sassoon's sons built the Keneseth Eliyahoo Synagogue in Mumbai, which was completed in 1884, in memory of Sassoon.
 After his death, E. D. Sassoon & Co. was led by his son, Jacob Sassoon.
 In 1909, his son, Jacob, became the 1st Baronet of Bombay in the Baronetage of the United Kingdom.
+Jacob funded the Jacob Sasson Hospital for Europeans at Poona which opened in 1909.